JakeDyme/XamarinAndroidService/README.md

 # Dyme Xamarin Forms Android Service
 ## What is it?
-- A background/foreground/service/notification thingy for Xamarin Android projects (its what I would consider a background service, but its called a foreground service, and includes a notification that the user can interact with and monitor).
+- A background/foreground/service/notification for Xamarin Android projects (its what you might consider a background service, but its called a foreground service, and includes a notification that the user can interact with and monitor).
 - A Nuget package for Xamarin Forms projects.

-## Why have I done this?
-If you've had a go at making an Android service, then you're probably familiar with the spider web of management classes that you need to setup.
-After spending much time going through it myself, I decided to never let the journey end, and added yet another layer of management on top of that (you can never have too much management).
-Anyway I hope this saves you some time (and head-scratching).
-I've tried to make it as simple as possible to use, and have successfully used it in one of my own projects.
-Android is a continuously evolving beast though, so I cannot guarantee that it will work for all versions.
-Good luck!

 ## Pre-Setup
 You must add the *Foreground Service Permission* to your Android app's manifest...